zqcrafts/SkySense-O/README.md

 pip install -r require.txt
 pip install accelerate -U
 ```

 ## Model Training and Evaluation
 ```
 sh run_train.sh
 ```
+To evaluate only, modify the script as follows: add `--eval-only` to the command in `run_train.sh`.
+The line should read: `python train_net.py --eval-only`.
+Then execute above command.

 ## Results